gynvael/speedrunning-the-aethra-chronicles/glitches/item-use-after-free.md

 ## Other Notes

 * "Use an Item" is not the only action that uses the item list.
 Other actions include casting the (Cleric) "Discover Curse" / "Remove Curse" or (Mage) "Recognize Curse" / "Repeal Curse" spells.
-These actually seem to be able to flip a 1 to a 0 in memory.
+These actually seem to be able to flip a 1 to a 0 in memory, but the item structure is pretty large ([0x4e bytes](https://netsilik.nl/Aethra/fileInfo/item.php)), so this makes it a bit less usable.
 * Shops have a different item list, but it also has a similar though more limited bug.
 This is yet to be explored though.

 ## Technical Notes